In a clinical sense, hypnosis is the medium from which a therapeutic intervention (hypnotherapy) takes place;

 But what happens next?

 When one thinks of hypnosis their mind can be taken in two directions: Firstly, stage hypnosis, where one engages in hypnosis for the purpose of entertainment; a laugh and giggle, so to speak.
 Secondly, and more seriously, as a method of delivering a therapeutic intervention.
-Naturally, this site and this article will focus on the second direction.
+Naturally, this site and this article will focus on the second of those two directions!

-So, one of the questions you will likely be asked is, “what do you expect from therapy?"
-Now that may sound like an easy question to answer but experience has taught me differently.
-Mostly because potential clients will focus more on what they don’t want, than what they do!
-But let me explain.
+So if you are thinking of seeking help for a life issue, it is likely that you may have a few questions?
+And one of the questions you may like ask is, “what can I expect from therapy?"
+Now that may sound like a question you'd think was easy to answer but experience has taught me differently.
+Mostly this is because potential clients will focus more on what they don’t want, than what they do but let me explain.
 Let’s say you have a debilitating anxiety disorder and you are asked, “what do you want?”
-The most usual answer is, I don’t want to be anxious any more!
+The most usual answer is something like, I don’t want to be anxious any more!
 Sounds both logical and reasonable, doesn’t it?
 Well, the absence of anxiety is not what you want, it’s what you don’t want and the clue to that is in the answer itself “I don’t want to be anxious!”
 So, if anxiety is what you don’t want, then what do you actually want?
-Obviously, it is the opposite of anxiety and that is found in peace, calm and relaxation.
-However, there is a secondary anomaly with, “I don’t want to be anxious any more.”
-This is simply because anxiety is a natural human experience, in essence, the presence of the fear response (fight or flight) and you may just need that on occasion?
+Obviously, it is the opposite of anxiety and that is found in peace, calm and relaxation, essentially a state of inner peace, balance and/or tranquillity.
+However, there is a secondary anomaly with, “I don’t want to be anxious any more" and this is simply because anxiety is a natural human experience, in essence, the presence of the fear response (fight or flight) and you may just need that on occasion?
 So, the idea of living without it is both absurd and, potentially, dangerous!
-As is anyone promising to give you a stress-free life!
+As is anyone suggesting or promising to give you a stress-free life!

 Sometimes when I ask a client what they want from therapy, it is not uncommon for them to say, “I want happiness.”
 That’s great I say but how would you define it, i.e. what is happiness?
-At this point there is most often a pause and very seldom is there a definitive answer!
-The problem, however, is in the pause because very often the brain will not afford us the luxury of time to think, if you cannot or do not know what happiness is, then it will attempt to provide it for you, maybe a new pair of shoes, a wallet, trousers or a new handbag etc. On occasion, it does so in very extreme and bizarre ways!
+At this point there is most often a long pause and very seldom is there a definitive answer!
+The problem, however, is in the pause because mostly the brain will not afford us the luxury of time to think, if you cannot or do not know what happiness is, then it will attempt to provide it for you, maybe a new pair of shoes, a wallet, trousers or a new handbag etc. On occasion, it does so in very extreme and bizarre ways!
 However, my argument, is if you cannot define what you want, to yourself, in simple, clear and unambiguous terms; how can you expect your brain to help you achieve it?
 It is the vagueness and ambiguity that creates the disclarity of our life's purpose and that often leads us towards issues, such as, psychological or mental imbalance; aka a problem!
+If you have ever considered goal setting, you will know that it centres on the clarity of mind, purpose and action.
+One of the more common acronyms for goal setting is SMART: Specific - Measurable - Attainable - Realistic - Timed.
+The reality of life, at least in terms of how I have discovered it, is that this applies to many more aspects of our life than just goal setting.
+Hypnotherapy helps you become SMART about life and living!

 So, getting back to the original question, what can you expect from hypnosis?
 Well, I would hope, through the process of the therapy, a more clear and better understanding of how problems can manifest and why, at least sometimes, visiting the past can be of such importance in discovering how your young brain converted a childhood experience into an adult problem?